My sheep hear my voice, and I know them, and they follow me. (John 10:27)

-My friend Krista says she loves doing things for people, as long as they don’t expect them.
-I think what she means is that usually when people expect something from you, they get dollar signs in their eyes, and suddenly all they see is what you can do for them.
+My friend loves doing things for people, as long as they don’t expect it.
+Usually when people expect something from you, suddenly all they see is what you can do for them.
 They don’t see you at all anymore.

-Other people will have their expectations for us, which can be good or bad.
-Some people’s expectations are stifling, killer, oppressive.
-Other people’s are scary, but full of hope.
+Some expectations are stifling and oppressive.
+Others are scary, before pope.
 They say, “I know you’re afraid to take the first step, but take it anyway.
-It will be enough, and the next step will follow.”
-Their expectations are the pressure that can make us afraid to try anything new because it might not turn out—and it has to turn out.
-They’re the pressure that can keep us from starting at all.
-Or they’re the pressure that can make us start even though we’re afraid, the voice that says, “Go do it anyway.”
+The next step will follow.”
+Expectations can make us afraid to try anything new because it might not turn out – and it has to turn out.

 That’s how it works when evil speaks to us.
 It says that showing up is worth nothing; you’re a failure from before the start.
 All your fears speak at once, as though they’ve already come true.
-The voice of evil is a self-fulfilling prophecy.
-Responsibility gets turned all on its head: The things we are really responsible for—showing up, being honest—are never even mentioned.
-Instead, evil loads us down with impossible demands: “Make miracles happen.
-You call this creativity?
-You call this faith?
+The voice of evil is a self for filling prophecy‘s.
+Responsibility gets turned all on his head; the things we are really responsible for – showing up, being honest – are never even mentioned.
+Instead, evil leads us down with a possible demand; “make miracles happen.
+You called his creativity?
+You called the state?
 Good grief.
 Maybe you really should give up.
-Spare the world more pointless junk.
-Who ever gave you the impression you could do this, anyway?”
+Speer the world more pointless junk.
+Whoever gave you the impression you could do this anyway?”

-But there, if we listen, is the weak spot in evil’s argument.
-Art, great lives and achievements are never about small people who didn’t have help.
-One-man success stories are slanted lies, and the truly successful are the first to point out: “Well, yes, I may have done the right thing; but you see none of it would ever have happened if it hadn’t been for her.
+But there, if we listen, is the weak spot in evils argument.
+Art, great lives in achievements are never about small people who didn’t have help.
+One man success stories are slanted lies, and the truly successful are the first to point out; well yes, I may have done the right thing; but you seen none of it would’ve ever happened if it hadn’t been for her.
 And him.
 And them.”

 Even the lonely things in life are never as lonely looking back as they seemed at the outset.
-God’s good expectation calls you in poetry, saying, “Follow; it’s okay sometimes not to know where you’re going.
+God’s good expectations call you in poetry, saying “Follow; it’s okay sometimes not to know where you’re going.
 We’ll go together.”